 In the mid-nineties after the Brevard and Tryon stations were sold, the operators continued to make WHKP the 'heritage' broadcast station not only in Hendersonville, but throughout the mountains with broadcast innovations including the internet and LED outdoor sign products at their company headquarters on Four Season Boulevard in Hendersonville.
 Today this location features the latest Time-O-Matic LED technology on a 17 x 22 Foot two-sided Electronic Message Center.
 Promotion for the station is featured on this unit, as well as advertising messages for businesses throughout our area.

-WHKP now reaches THOUSANDS of LISTENERS daily – not only from their studios and radio tower on Four Seasons Boulevard and Signal Hill Road in Hendersonville, but also through the world-wide internet at their web site – www.whkp.com .
-As modern technology continues to surface, WHKP hopes to always 'be there' utilizing the latest discoveries ....in order to 'reach the people' of the little home town in which WHKP RADIO was founded, way back in 1946....and which since that time has grown to be the 19th largest retail sales market in the 100 counties in the state of North Carolina.
+WHKP now reaches THOUSANDS of LISTENERS daily – not only from our studios and radio tower on Four Seasons Boulevard and Signal Hill Road in Hendersonville, as well as our FM antenna on the Morris Broadband Tower off Highway 191 but also through the world-wide internet at our web site – www.whkp.com .
+As modern technology continues to surface, WHKP hopes to always 'be there' utilizing the latest discoveries and advances in communications ....in order to 'reach the people' of the little home town in which WHKP RADIO was founded, way back in 1946....and which since that time has grown to be the 19th largest retail sales market in the 100 counties in the state of North Carolina.